 For practice, please take a look at the Quizlet by me for practice questions for the quiz if you are unsure.

 The essay topic is given out way in advance and it is done in pairs.
+We will get to choose our own pairs.
 The word limit is 750 Words.

 The topic given to us was the following.